DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-16-standardised-entry-requirement-descriptions.md

 * the [minimum degree class required](/publish-teacher-training-courses/degree-entry-requirements/)
 * any additional degree subject requirements (for secondary courses)

-These changes allow us use consistent language to describe the standard entry requirements.
+These changes allow us to use consistent language to describe the standard entry requirements.

 ## New content structure